-Similar to Verizon, AT&T allows customers to add multiple lines (devices) to the plans.
+Similar to Verizon, AT&T's allows customers to add multiple lines (devices) to the plans; these plans thus become family plans, which you can read more about here.
 Furthermore, you can share the savings with the Multi-Line Discount on prepaid plans.
 For instance, you will save just a few dollars for the second line, a few more dollars for the third line, and so on and so forth.

 Initially, the Verizon plans are more expensive compared to AT&T plans, but then the prices even out and end up the same.
-However, the advantage Verizon carries is the fact that you can receive an extra 2GB per line with the plans compared to AT&T.
+When it comes to family plans, it is a tie between the two competitors.

 Verizon vs AT&T Coverage